-CNC metalworking and machining is a precision craft requiring exacting quality control.
+CNC metalworking and machining is a precision craft requiring precise quality control standards.
 When the time comes to assembling parts into a cohesive system, even a fraction of an inch can make the difference between a perfectly working system and a useless one.
 To ensure the quality of the final part, metalworkers have devised a system of quality control machining symbols known as geometric dimensioning and tolerancing (GD&T).
-In total, there are 14 GD&T symbols—here’s what you need to know:
+In total, there are 14 foundational GD&T symbols—here’s what you need to know:

 What are GD&T Machining Symbols?